magento/devdocs/guides/v2.3/extension-dev-guide/declarative-schema/data-patches.md

 ## Will old scripts works in newer versions?

-Old scripts will definitely works with new versions of Magento.
-But if you want to convert your old scripts to new format, you should know basic rules:
+Old scripts definitely work with new versions of Magento.
+However, if you want to convert your old scripts to the new format, you should know these basic rules:

+**Note to reviewer:** _Only one rule is provided.
+Are there more?_

 1. Implement `\Magento\Setup\Model\Patch\PatchVersionInterface`.
-In this interface you can specify version.
-Under version means setup version of module in your database: if version of module is higher, than in your patch then patch will be skipped, otherwise if version in database is equal or lower then it will be installed
+This interface allows you to specify the setup version of the module in your database.
+If the version of the module is higher than the version specified in your patch, then the patch is skipped.
+If the version in the database is equal or lower, then the patch installs.